AbuseIPDB/laravel/README.md

 PaymentRequiredException //402 error was thrown by API, indicating feature needs a higher subscription.
 TooManyRequestsException //429 error was thrown by API, indicating request limit has been exceeded.
 UnprocessableContentException //422 error was thrown by API, indicating request parameters could not be handled, either missing or incorrect.
+UnconventionalErrorException //Error code other than 402, 422, or 429 was returned by the API.
 ```
 To handle these exceptions, use like the following: